 The official language of Malawi is English and the national language is Chichewa.
 The indigenous languages of Malawi all belong to the Bantu group.
 The most widely spoken of these, especially in the Southern and Central regions, and the joint official language until 1994, is Chichewa.
 In the north, the most widely spoken language is Chitumbuka.
 There are many other linguistic groups in the country, some of the more important being Yao, Ngoni and Nyanja.

 With about eleven different ethnic groups in the country, Malawi has a mosaic of cultural norms and practices.
 Unique traditional dances and rituals as well as arts and crafts identify the groups.
 The Museum of Malawi recognises the importance of these traditions, and promotes appropriate activities in schools and other public places.
-Mua Mission’s KuNgoni Art Centre and Museum has embraced the cultures and religions of the Central Region, which is also seen clearly in the approach to the mission’s work.
+Mua Mission’s KuNgoni Art Centre for Culture & Art has embraced the cultures and religions of the Central Region, which is also seen clearly in the approach to the mission’s work.
 Above all though, it is the tradition of hospitality, friendship and courtesy that permeates the entire country and warrants Malawi’s epithet ‘The Warm Heart of Africa’.